-In this competition, MAFAT DDR&D (Directorate of Defense Research & Development) would like to tackle the challenge of automatically exploiting fine-grained information from aerial imagery data.
-As the volume of imagery gathered by aerial sensors is rapidly growing, we understand that the exploitation of such data could not be achieved solely by a manual image interpretation process.
-The competition’s objective is to explore automated solutions that will enable fine-grained classification of objects in high resolution aerial imagery.
+In this competition, MAFAT DDR&D (Israel Directorate of Defense Research & Development) would like to tackle the challenge of automatically exploiting fine-grained information from aerial imagery data.
+As the volume of imagery gathered by aerial sensors is rapidly growing, we understand that the exploitation of such data could not be achieved solely by a manual image analysis process.
+The competition’s objective is to explore automated solutions that will enable fine-grained classification of objects in high-resolution aerial imagery.

 Participants’ goal is to classify different objects found in aerial imagery data.
-The classification includes a coarse-grained classification for main classes (for example Large vehicle) and fine-grained classification of subclasses and unique features (for example sunroof).
+The classification includes a coarse-grained classification for main classes (for example - large vehicle) and fine-grained classification of subclasses and unique features (for example - a car that has a sunroof).

-The dataset consists of aerial imagery taken from diverse geographical locations, different times, resolutions, area coverage and photo conditions (weather, angles, and lighting).
+The dataset consists of aerial imagery taken from diverse geographical locations, different times, resolutions, area coverage and image acquisition conditions (weather, sun direction, camera direction, etc).
 Image resolution varies between 5cm to 15cm GSD (Ground Sample Distance).

 Few examples are presented below:

-Participants would be asked to classify objects in four granularity levels:
+Participants are asked to classify objects in four granularity levels:

-Here is a full description of general classes tagging information:
+Here is a full description of the competition dataset's tagging hierarchy:

 |Minivan||Open cargo area||Blue|

 |Prime mover||Enclosed box||Red|